He’s reading his draft blog post, and wonders, why does his writing seem so dull?

 And all the time I knew that fixing a broken sentence is about so much more than just bandaging it up.

 In the sentences above, the verbs nudge the abstract ideas to come alive—to holler, limp, and wheeze.
 So, when a sentence or a paragraph feels a little dull to you, look at the verb you’ve used.
-And then consider: if you’d write about a human instead, how that human act?
+And then consider: if you’d write about a human instead, how would that human act?

 Go full Winnie the Pooh in your writing

 Long before Winnie the Pooh, the ancient Greeks and Romans already adopted the idea of personification.
 Their gods represent abstract concepts, like jealousy, beauty, or wisdom.
-A group of sister goddesses represent inspiration: the Muses.
+A group of sister goddesses represents inspiration: the Muses.